Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 - The essential characteristics are those that are vital to the salesperson's role - good communication skills, for example.
 They can help you to shortlist candidates.

-- Characteristics which are desirable - knowledge of a particular software package, perhaps - can help you to decide between candidates who possess all of the other essential skills.
+- Characteristics which are desirable - knowledge of a particular customer relationship management software package, perhaps - can help you to decide between candidates who possess all of the other essential skills.

 Decide whether any previous sales experience is necessary